GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/modifying-and-storing-again-the-image-urls-from-all-image-blocks-in-a-post/en.md

-# Modifying the image URLs from all Image blocks in a post
+# Modifying (and storing again) the image URLs from all Image blocks in a post

 In the previous recipe, we learnt how to iterate the inner structure of (Gutenberg) blocks in the post content, and extract desired items.